-It is not yet clear the extent to which this organic contribution to alkalinity exists in the oceans, and how it might vary with place and time.
-If it is at a fairly low, stable, background level then, although its existence compromises the accuracy with which equilibrium calculations of the CO2 properties can be made when using total alkalinity as a measured parameter, its existence can likely be ignored when assessing the implications of changes in alkalinity for changes in other CO2-parameters.
+It is not yet clear the extent to which this organic contribution to alkalinity exists in the oceans, and how it might vary with 75 place and time.
+If it is at a fairly low, stable, background level then, although its existence compromises the accuracy with which equilibrium calculations of the CO2 properties can be made when using total alkalinity as a measured parameter, its existence can likely be ignored when assessing the implications of changes in alkalinity for changes in other CO2 parameters.
 (This statement assumes that any error resulting from not measuring and/or explicitly interpreting the organic contribution to total alkalinity will constitute an approximately identical bias in both the values of total alkalinity that are used to infer a change.)

-1.2 Deffeyes diagrams
+2.1.2 Deffeyes diagrams

-190 Deffeyes (1965) published a detailed description of how one couldto use 3 dimensional (contour) diagrams plotting individual seawater CO2 system properties as a function of total alkalinity and total dissolved inorganic carbon for a seawater of a specified salinity and at a particular temperature (and pressure).
-Insofar as this chapter is aimed at studies of ocean alkalinity enhancement, we feel such diagrams may be useful to help people to visualizevisualising the compositional changes that are involved in such processes.
+Deffeyes (1965) published a detailed description of how one could use 3-dimensional (contour) diagrams plotting individual seawater CO2 system properties as a function of total alkalinity and total dissolved inorganic carbon for a seawater of a specified salinity and at a particular temperature (and pressure).
+Insofar as this chapter is aimed at studies of ocean alkalinity enhancement, we feel such diagrams may be useful to help people to visualize the compositional changes that are involved in such processes.

 For instance, imagine adding alkalinity to typical open ocean seawater.
-If

-When an alkaline agent such as sodium hydroxide (NaOH) is used this increases to increase total alkalinity-but, such addition does not change total dissolved inorganic carbon (the vertical red line, Fig. 1a).
-Alternately1).
-Alternatively, alkalinity could be added as a soluble inorganic carbonate salt (e.g. ikaite, CaCO3.6H2O, or Na2CO3).
-This willBoth would increase both total alkalinityTA and total dissolved inorganic carbonDIC in thea ratio 2:1 (the dark greyblue line, Fig. 1b1).
+If an alkaline agent such as sodium hydroxide (NaOH) is used this increases total alkalinity but does not change total dissolved inorganic carbon (the vertical red line, Fig. 1a).
+Alternately, alkalinity could be added as a soluble inorganic carbonate salt (e.g. ikaite, CaCO3.6H2O, or Na2CO3).
+This will increase both total alkalinity and total dissolved inorganic carbon in the ratio 2:1 (the dark grey line, Fig. 1b).
 As that modified water sample then equilibrates with the atmosphere, e.g., takes up CO2 from the air, DIC increases (indicated by the blue fCO2 isoline, Fig. 1a).
-It is straightforward to assess the potential of 1 kg of a particular modified an alkalinity-enhanced seawater to remove CO2 from the atmosphere.
-It is equivalent to the change in C_T-betweenDIC after re-equilibration to the modified and initial fCO2 prior to the alkalinity addition- (horizontally moving from the tip of the alkaline agent arrow to the initial fCO2).
-This concept takes into account that marine Carbon Dioxide Removal (mCDR) also includes scenarios in which an oceanic CO2 source is reduced.
-Similar diagrams can be drawn to assess the impact of various TA additions on Ω or pH (Fig. 1b,c).
+It is straightforward to assess the potential of 1 kg of a particular modified seawater to remove $CO_2$ from the atmosphere.
+It is equivalent to the change in $C_T$ between the modified and initial f $CO_2$ prior to the alkalinity addition.
+This concept takes into account that marine Carbon Dioxide Removal (mCDR) also includes scenarios in which an oceanic $CO_2$ source is reduced.
+Similar diagrams can be drawn to assess the impact of various TA additions on $\Omega$ or pH (Fig. 1b,c).

-210 1.3 OAE impacts on seawater and potential secondary CaCO3 precipitation
+2.1.3 OAE impacts on seawater

-As mentioned above, ocean alkalinity can be increased by various means- (see also Eisaman et al. 2023, this Guide).
+As mentioned above, ocean alkalinity can be increased by various means.
 First, there are multiple minerals found in natural rocks which release total alkalinity content (TA) upon dissolution in seawater.
-Dissolution kinetics depend on how finely the minerals have been milled as well as on the mineral itself- (e.g. Anbeek 1992).
-For instance, olivine, a magnesium/iron silicate - (Mg,Fe)2SiO4, dissolves relatively slowly (for the purpose of OAE), on the order of weeks to months and appears to have a relatively low solubility (Monserrat et al. 2017)-, Flipkens et al. 2023).
-On the other side of the spectrum, brucite, Mg(OH)2, dissolution rates can only takebe on the order of hours (Moras et al. 2023), 2023a).
-Another way to increase oceanic TA is to add it in 'liquid' or aqueous form, i.e. hydroxide ions - OH-, which can be produced electrochemically from seawater (e.g. Rau et al. 2013, but also see Chapter 3).-Eisaman et al, 2023, this Guide).
+Dissolution kinetics depend on how finely the minerals have been milled as well as on the mineral itself.
+For instance, olivine, a magnesium/iron silicate - (Mg,Fe)2SiO4, dissolves relatively slowly on the order of weeks to months and appears to have a relatively low solubility (Monserrat et al. 2017).
+On the other side of the spectrum, brucite, Mg(OH)2, dissolution rates can only take hours (Moras et al. 2023).
+Another way to increase oceanic TA is to add it in 'liquid' or aqueous form, i.e. hydroxide ions - OH-, which can be produced electrochemically from seawater (e.g. Rau et al. 2013, but also see Chapter 3).